DavidCoderror/NEURON-NHL-STATS/README.md

 15. Added validation, the mdoel onl;y accepets proper team names in a specif cway

 16. 16.
 Added list of team hname in front ont end

+17. Working on adding the enmter manual data section